International Higher Education MEd

 Application Deadlines

 The available start terms and corresponding application deadlines for the International Higher Education MEd are listed below.
-We encourage you to apply early as decisions may take longer during busy periods.
+Please keep in mind that both the application and the required materials must be submitted by the specified deadline.

 Fall